aarong/feedme-transport-ws/README.md

 ### WebSocket Errors

-The transport makes the following WebSocket-level error information available via the Feedme client library.
+The transport makes the following WebSocket-level error information available to applications via the Feedme client library.

 - If an error is thrown when initializing a WebSocket object then the error is made available to client library